 Chromatic aberration is usually considered and error in optics.
 The curvature of the lense causes the light to refract slightly, producing a red/violet color in the contours of the image. these images mirror the audience and their surroundings in the effect of chromatic aberration.
-The motifs indicate a comparison be- tween how light bends through a prism, with how time bends around gravity, (a prism is also a gravitational object) this instal- latin asks if the “optical error” might actually reveal something about the nature of time.
+The motifs indicate a comparison between how light bends through a prism, with how time bends around gravity, (a prism is also a gravitational object), thus unfolding relativity theory.
+This installation asks if the “optical error” might actually reveal something about the nature of time.

 Cat State is an installation that seeks to unfold Schrödinger's Cat Paradox and the Copenhagen Interpretation.
 The paradox was meant as a critique of The Copenhagen Interpretation of Quantum Mechanics, but was instead taken literally.
 The term (and equation) Cat State is now used to describe phenomena that is found to be like Schrödinger's Cat - in a superposition of all its particular theoretically possible states (or, configuration of its properties) simultaneously.

 Time Machine 1.4.2 (2013) is an investigation into the symbiosis between light and time.
 The “image-machines” diffracts the light by 1.4.2, resulting in these color rings.
 This series of pictures looks into the possibility of time also being diffracted/slowed down by 1.4.2 within the surface of the image.